Part 7: Tech Stone

 He looked human but I ignored him again.

-“Look, I know what you’re after…” I glanced at him and he continued, “You’re looking for an antivirus from the ship-wreck virus aren’t you?”
+“Look, I know what you’re after…” I glanced at him and he continued, “You’re looking for an antivirus for the ship-wreck virus aren’t you?”

 I examined him closer, trying to read his motives.